RaseefAzeez/aws_ec2_using_cf/README.md

 # aws_ec2_using_cf
-creation of an EC2 instance with VPC via Cloud Formation Template Step By step
+creation of resources via Cloud Formation Template Step By step